 Role Quality Manager

-• Promoting the quality and hygiene awareness of the production by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP control, hygiene, order, and tidiness.
+• Promoting the quality and hygiene awareness of the employees by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP control, hygiene, order, and tidiness.

-• Registering quality data, compiling overviews, graphs, and statistics in such a way that information about the quality of products (developments / trends) becomes available.
+• Registering quality data, compiling overviews, graphs, and statistics in such a way that about the quality of products (developments / trends) becomes available.

-• Determining the wishes and requirements of customers, translating them into specifications for products and processes and verifying whether expectations are met.
+• Determining the wishes and requirements of customers, translating them into specifications for products and processes and verifying whether customer expectations are met.

 • Reporting the findings and possible improvements regarding quality, food safety, customer satisfaction, and meeting customer expectations (including and analysis).